metr0man/duckLogger-injector/README.md

 <img width="2559" height="1060" alt="image" src="https://github.com/user-attachments/assets/d3178370-de53-4aaa-916b-64b3155cc503" />

-## Overview

 DuckLogger is an ESP32-S3–based USB Key Logger.
-It logs keystrokes, log them in a text file, and provides wireless access to download logs through a built-in Wi-Fi access point.
+It logs keystrokes in a text file, and provides wireless access to download logs through a built-in Wi-Fi access point.
+Recreating this project doesn't require any custom PCB.
+Hardware used here is less than $10 in total on places like Aliexpress.

 <img width="2560" height="1440" alt="ducklogger" src="https://github.com/user-attachments/assets/f5aa82a2-3fc4-450a-a6cb-c52042ec13ce" />